angela-d/prtg-toggle/README.md

 ```

 **Run the script**
-Run this when your extraction log resets
+Run this to start analyzing the extracted log (also is triggered by specifying no arguments)
 ```bash
 prtg-toggle --start
 ```